miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 life.
 These "virtual desktops" that scroll left and right are in all the OSes, even though Mac messes it up by nuking their fixed-position nature.
-I'm going to have to do something about that because the feature is too important to not tie your muscle memory to&#151;something critical on the first screen and something critical on the last screen.
+I'm going to have to do something about that because the feature is too important to not tie your muscle memory to—something critical on the first screen and something critical on the last screen.
 Here at home, all my work screens are sandwiched between two journals; the personal one on the left and the professional one on the right.
 I start out, even with this sort of writing here in the personal one